DHTMLX/gantt-docs/data/desktop/inline_editing.md

 In this mode keyboard is used both for navigating and editing grid cells with the help of the predefined keys or keys combinations.

 - Enter - to open/close the editor
-- Spacebar - to open the editor
+- Space bar - to open the editor
 - Arrow keys - to navigate grid cells
 - Shift+Right Arrow Key - to move a task right, i.e. to make a nested task, while the above task becomes a project
-- Shift+Left Arrow Key - to make a project become a simple task
+- Shift+Left Arrow Key - to turn a project into a simple task
 - Shift+Up Arrow Key - to collapse a branch with tasks
 - Shift+Down Arrow Key - to expand a branch with tasks